etsy/nagios-herald/docs/formatters.md

 **PLEASE TEST YOUR FORMATTER.
 NOT DOING SO INCREASES THE POSSIBILITY THAT A NEW FORMATTER WILL PREVENT DELIVERY OF CRITICAL ALERTS.**

-There are two ways that formatters can be tested: unit tests and manually running ``notify-by-handler``.
+There are two ways that formatters can be tested: unit tests and manually running ``nagios-herald``.

 ### Unit Tests

 **THIS IS A WORK IN PROGRESS.
 BETTER TESTING IS ON THE ROADMAP**

-### ``notify-by-handler``
+### ``nagios-herald``

-``notify-by-handler`` can be called manually from the command line to test new formatters:
+``nagios-herald`` can be called manually from the command line to test new formatters:

 ```
-./bin/notify-by-handler --env-file ../test/env_files/check_mem.vars --formatter=check_mem -r ops@example.com -y nagios@example.com --message-type email -u http://nagios.example.com --trace
+./bin/nagios-herald --env-file ../test/env_files/check_mem.vars --formatter=check_mem -r ops@example.com -y nagios@example.com --message-type email -u http://nagios.example.com --trace
 ```

-For a full listing of available options, run ``notify-by-handler --help``.
+For a full listing of available options, run ``nagios-herald --help``.

 ### A Note About Nagios Data